smithsh14/School_District_Analysis/README.md

 ## Results
 After removing the ninth-grade math and reading scores from Thomas High School, it affected the summary tables by reducing the average scores and decreasing the passing percentage rate, in both reading and math passing rates and overall passing percentage.
 ### How was the district summary affected?
+![Pic_1]

+![Pic_2]

-    - The data was only slighly affected once it was reanalyzed after the reading and math test scores for Thomas High School were replaced with NaNs.
+The data was only slighly affected once it was reanalyzed after the reading and math test scores for Thomas High School were replaced with NaNs.

-    - Between the two images, we can see "Total Schools", "Total Students", and "Total Budget" remained the same.
+    - Between the two datasets, we can see "Total Schools", "Total Students", and "Total Budget" remained the same.

     - However, there were slight decreases in the values in the following categories
         - Average Math Score (difference of .05)